 Oatmeal for breakfast is a classic favourite, but for many, that warm, comforting morning meal comes from a packet.

 I get that it's all about convenience.
 It's quick and easy to make it that way, but did you know that you can make it just as quick from scratch?
 It's cheaper this way, too!
 So there's no need for instant packets or waiting in line at Starbucks for their oatmeal!

 All you need is 10 minutes and a few ingredients.
 Plus, with this recipe, the customizations are endless.
 I'll give you three flavour variations below, the hardest thing about this recipe will be choosing which variation to make (which isn't hard at all!).

-Oh, and if oatmeal is something you enjoy for breakfast, after giving this recipe a try, be sure to check out my flaxseed oatmeal, apple cinnamon baked oatmeal, banana baked oatmeal, pumpkin baked oatmeal, and my strawberry baked oatmeal recipes!
+Oh, and if oatmeal is something you enjoy for breakfast, after giving this recipe a try, be sure to check out my flaxseed oatmeal, apple cinnamon oatmeal, apple cinnamon baked oatmeal, banana baked oatmeal, pumpkin baked oatmeal, pumpkin spice overnight oats, and my strawberry baked oatmeal recipes!

 Ingredients You'll Need

-I'm sharing three variations for this recipe with you, but in the image below, I'm showing you the ingredients you'll need for the blueberry lemon version.
+I'm sharing three variations of this recipe with you, but in the image below, I'm showing you the ingredients you'll need for the blueberry lemon version.

 Ingredient and Substitution Notes

 Rolled Oats - Old-fashioned rolled oats are needed for this recipe, no substitutions.
 Use gluten-free rolled oats if you need the recipe to be gluten-free.